 Hiking While Disconnected From Technology Boosts Creative Problem Solving

 A study conducted by psychologists Ruth Ann Atchley and David L. Strayer found that creative problem solving can be drastically improved by both disconnecting from technology and reconnecting with nature.
-Participants in this study went backpacking through nature for about 4 days, during which time they were not allowed to use any technology whatsoever.
-They were asked to perform tasks which required creative thinking and complex problem solving, and researchers found that performance on problem solving tasks improved by 50% for those who took part in this tech-free hiking excursion.
+Participants in this study went backpacking through nature for about four days, during which time they were not allowed to use any technology whatsoever.
+They were asked to perform tasks requiring creative thinking and complex problem solving, and researchers found that performance on problem solving tasks improved by 50% for those who took part in this tech-free hiking excursion.

-The researchers of this study noted that both technology and urban noise are incredibly disruptive, constantly demanding our attention and preventing us from focusing, all of which can be taxing to our cognitive functions.
+They also noted that both technology and urban noise are incredibly disruptive, constantly demanding our attention and preventing us from focusing, all of which can be taxing to our cognitive functions.
 A nice long hike, sans technology, can reduce mental fatigue, soothe the mind, and boost creative thinking.

-Hiking Outdoors Can Improve ADHD In Children
+Hiking Outdoors Can Improve ADHD in Children

 Attention Deficit Hyperactivity Disorder (ADHD) is becoming more and more common among children.
-Children who have ADHD have a difficult time with impulse control and staying focused, they get distracted easily, and exhibit excessive hyperactivity.
+Children who have ADHD have a difficult time with impulse control and staying focused, get distracted easily, and exhibit excessive hyperactivity.

 While raising children who have ADHD can be difficult for parents, the usual solution — opting for prescription medication — may be doing more harm than good, particularly when natural solutions can work just as well.
 A study conducted by Frances E Kup, PhD, and Andrea Faber Taylor, PhD, found that exposing children with ADHD to “green outdoor activities” reduces symptoms significantly.
-The results of this study suggest nature exposure can benefit anyone who has a difficult time paying attention and/or exhibits impulsive behavior.
+The results of this study suggest nature exposure can benefit anyone who has a difficult time paying attention and/or exhibits impulsive behaviour.

-Hiking In Nature Is Great Exercise And Therefore Boosts Brainpower
+Hiking In Nature Is Great Exercise and Therefore Boosts Brainpower

 Researchers from the University of British Columbia found that aerobic exercise increases hippocampal volume — the part of the brain associated with spatial and episodic memory — in women over the age of 70.
-Such exercise not only improves memory loss, but helps prevent it as well.
-Researchers also found that it can also reduce stress and anxiety, boost self esteem, and release endorphins.
+Such exercise not only reduces memory loss, but helps prevent it as well.
+Researchers also found that it can lower stress and anxiety, boost self esteem, and release endorphins.
 Many people take medication to solve each and every one of these issues, but the solution to these ills may be a lot simpler than you think!

-How Can You Begin To Start Hiking?
+How Can You Begin Hiking?

 Luckily, hiking is one of the easiest and least expensive sports to get involved in, and it can have great benefits for the whole family, including grandma!
 Start out small and test your abilities.
-Do what works for you — if that means just walking through trails in a park, that’s fine.
+Do what works for you; if that means just walking through trails in a park, that’s fine.
 Any exercise outdoors is better than none.
 You can easily find maps of trails around your home online, and there are plenty of smartphone apps to map them out, too.
 I recommend turning off your signal and your phone while hiking though, so you can reap the most benefits of the hike (though it may be wise to at least carry it with you in case of emergency).